supersoaker/Grunt-RegPack/README.md

 # grunt-regpack

-> A grunt module for minifying javascript files better than UglifyJs
+> A grunt module for minifying javascript files better than UglifyJs.

 > Based on the packer from https://github.com/Siorki/RegPack

 ## Getting Started